SRT / VTT / ASS Subtitle Formats

 HTML Element Explanation

-• <source>: Defines the path and type of the video file, using MP4 here.
+: Defines the path and type of the video file; here, it's MP4.<track>

 ASS Subtitle Format

-ASS (Advanced SubStation Alpha) is a feature-rich subtitle format widely used in anime, karaoke subtitles, and other scenarios that require complex subtitle effects.
-It supports rich style controls, including fonts, colors, positions, shadows, and outlines.
+ASS (Advanced SubStation Alpha) is a feature-rich subtitle format widely used for anime, Karaoke subtitles, and other scenarios that require complex subtitle effects.
+It supports rich style control, including font, color, position, shadow, and outline.

 [Script Info]